The RoboSense Challenge 2025

 • Receive metric scores from remote evaluation and appear on the public leaderboard

-Each team is allowed 1 submission per day, with a total limit of 10 submissions in this phase.
+• Each team is allowed 1 submission per day, with a total limit of 10 submissions in this phase.

-Phase II: Final Evaluation
+Phase #2: Final Evaluation

-Duration: 15 August 2025 – 15 September 2025
+Duration: August 15th, 2025 (anytime on earth) - September 15th, 2025 (anytime on earth)

 • Submit your final model and code for evaluation on the private test set

-Each team is allowed 1 submission per day, with a total limit of 10 submissions in this phase.
+• Each team is allowed 2 submission per day, with a total limit of 20 submissions in this phase.

 🗄️ Dataset

-The track uses the RoboSense Track 2 Social Navigation Dataset, based on the Social-HM3D and Social-MP3D benchmark.
-Our benchmark datasets are designed to reflect realistic, diverse, and socially complex navigation environments:
+The track uses the RoboSense Track 2 Social Navigation Dataset, based on the Social-HM3D benchmark.

 • Goal-driven Trajectories: Humans navigate with intent, avoiding random or repetitive paths.